-Management's responsibility for the financial statements
+Responsibilities of management for the financial statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with Accounting Standards for Not-For-Profit Organizations in Bermuda and Canada and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with Accounting Standards For Not-For-Profit Organizations in Bermuda and Canada, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+In preparing the financial statements, management is responsible for assessing the Foundation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Foundation or to cease operations, or has no realistic alternative but to do so.

-Auditor's responsibility